kianaditya/chat_app/README.md

   %p
     = form.submit "Send"
 ```

+`#message_window` will be the container where will display the messages we broadcast.

 We need to pass down the `chat_id` using a hidden field so the message can be connected to the chat.